jpwanabe/Createmodtrainfinder/README.md

 as outlined in the pacakge.json.

-Feel free to reach out to meif you have any suggestions on discord if you have suggestions or need help.
+Feel free to reach out to me if you have any suggestions on discord if you have suggestions or need help.